lenon/readonly.dev.br/content/blog/downloading-and-caching-large-files-using-python.md

 ---
-title: "Caching HTTP requests with Python"
+title: "Downloading and caching large files using Python"
 date: 2021-05-24T22:00:00Z
-tags: [python,http,TIL]
+tags: [python,http]
 ---

 While writing a small Python library to download and parse a large CSV file from